10sec-project/10seconds/doc/README.md

-Biteducoin Core
+10Seconds Core
 =============

 Setup
 ---------------------
-Biteducoin Core is the original Biteducoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Biteducoin transactions, which requires a few hundred gigabytes of disk space.
+10Seconds Core is the original 10Seconds client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of 10Seconds transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Biteducoin Core, visit [biteducoincore.org](https://bitcoincore.org/en/download/).
+To download 10Seconds Core, visit [10secondscore.org](https://bitcoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Biteducoin Core on your native platform.
+The following are some helpful notes on how to run 10Seconds Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/biteducoin-qt` (GUI) or
+- `bin/10seconds-qt` (GUI) or
-- `bin/biteducoind` (headless)
+- `bin/10secondsd` (headless)

 ### Windows

-Unpack the files into a directory, and then run biteducoin-qt.exe.
+Unpack the files into a directory, and then run 10seconds-qt.exe.

 ### macOS

-Drag Biteducoin Core to your applications folder, and then run Biteducoin Core.
+Drag 10Seconds Core to your applications folder, and then run 10Seconds Core.

 ### Need Help?

-* See the documentation at the [Biteducoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [10Seconds Wiki](https://en.bitcoin.it/wiki/Main_Page)
+for help and more information.
-* Ask for help on [Biteducoin StackExchange](https://bitcoin.stackexchange.com).
+* Ask for help on [10Seconds StackExchange](https://bitcoin.stackexchange.com).
 * Ask for help on #bitcoin on Libera Chat.
 If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoin).
-* Ask for help on the [BiteducoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [10SecondsTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Biteducoin Core on your native platform.
+The following are developer notes on how to build 10Seconds Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)